Daniel-the-Dev/Daniel-the-Dev/README.md

 ### Hi, I'm Daniel 👋

-## I'm an Aspiring Front-End Developer, Trying to Learn, Hoping for a Career.
+## An Aspiring Front-End Developer, Trying to Learn, Hoping for a Career.

 - 👨‍💻 I'm excited to build new projects.
 - 🛠️ I’m currently working on Responsive Websites.